Revisionist school of Islamic studies: Heyday of the revisionist school

-Hoyland believes the "heyday" of revisionism occurred sometime before the 1980s, when the "public profile of Islam" increased "massively," and, Hoyland argues, the "left-leaning" tendency of Western academics "shy" of criticizing Islam and "favored the traditionalist approach," while "pushing skeptics/revisionists to become more extreme."
-(Hoyland seeks to find a middle way between revisionism and uncritical "traditionalism.")
+Hoyland, who seeks to compromise between revisionism and traditionalism, believes the "heyday" of revisionism occurred sometime before the 1980s, when the "public profile of Islam" increased "massively," and, Hoyland argues, the "left-leaning" tendency of Western academics "shy" of criticizing Islam and "favored the traditionalist approach," while "pushing skeptics/revisionists to become more extreme."

 The designation revisionism was coined first by the opponents of the new academic movement and is still used by them partially with a less than positive connotation.
 Then, the media took up that designation to call the new movement with a concise catchword.
 Today, the adherents of the new movement also use Revisionism to designate themselves, but it mostly written in quotation marks and with a slightly self-mocking undertone.

 Criticism of revisionism

 The consequent historical-critical analysis of early Islam met severe resistance in the beginning since theses with far-reaching meaning were published.
 Especially Patricia Crone's and Michael Cook's book Hagarism (1977) stirred up a lot of harsh criticism.
-Important representatives of Revisionism like Crone and Cook meanwhile distanced themselves from such radical theses.
+Important representatives of revisionism like Crone and Cook meanwhile distanced themselves from such radical theses.

 Criticism is expressed by researchers like Tilman Nagel, who aims at the speculative nature of some theses and shows that some revisionists lack some scholarly standards.
 On the other hand, Nagel accepts the basic impulse of the new movement to put more emphasis on the application of the historical-critical method.

 A certain tendency to take revisionists seriously becomes obvious such as by the fact that opponents address their criticism not any longer to "revisionism" alone but to "extreme revisionism" or "ultra-revisionism."

 Gregor Schoeler discusses the revisionist school and depicts the early controversies.
 Schoeler considers revisionism to be too radical, but he welcomes the general impulse: "To have made us thinking about this all and much more remarkable things for the first time—or again, is without any doubt a merit of the new generation of the 'skeptics'."

 François de Blois, who is Teaching Fellow at the Department of the Study of Religions at SOAS, London, rejects the application of the historical-critical method to Islamic texts.
 He argues that method was developed with Christian texts in mind and thus, although it has been accepted as sound to be applied universally to any text, religious or not, there is no reason to apply the method to Islamic texts.